Regulatory agency

-A regulatory agency (regulatory body, regulator) or independent agency (independent regulatory agency) is a government authority that is responsible for exercising autonomous dominion over some area of human activity in a licensing and regulating capacity.

-These are customarily set up to strengthen safety and standards, and/or to protect consumers in markets where there is a lack of effective competition.
+A regulatory agency (regulatory body, regulator) or independent agency (independent regulatory agency) is a government authority that is responsible for exercising autonomous jurisdiction over some area of human activity in a licensing and regulating capacity.
+Examples of responsibilities include strengthening safety and standards, and/or to protect consumers in markets where there is a lack of effective competition.
 Examples of regulatory agencies that enforce standards include the Food and Drug Administration in the United States and the Medicines and Healthcare products Regulatory Agency in the United Kingdom; and, in the case of economic regulation, the Office of Gas and Electricity Markets and the Telecom Regulatory Authority in India.

 Legislative basis

-Regulatory agencies are generally a part of the executive branch of the government and have statutory authority to perform their functions with oversight from the legislative branch.
-Their actions are often open to legal review.

 Regulatory agencies deal in the areas of administrative law, regulatory law, secondary legislation, and rulemaking (codifying and enforcing rules and regulations, and imposing supervision or oversight for the benefit of the public at large).
 The existence of independent regulatory agencies is justified by the complexity of certain regulatory and directorial tasks, and the drawbacks of political interference.
 Some independent regulatory agencies perform investigations or audits, and other may fine the relevant parties and order certain measures.
 In a number of cases, in order for a company or organization to enter an industry, it must obtain a license to operate from the sector regulator.
 This license will set out the conditions by which the companies or organizations operating within the industry must abide.
+Regulatory agency actions are often open to legal review.

+Some regulatory bodies are not statutory agencies, examples include quangos, industry-led initiatives, or 'voluntary organisations'.
+They may be not-for-profit organisations or limited companies.
+They derive their authority from members' commitments to abide by the standards applied by the regulator, for instance as the UK's Advertising Standards Authority says "The self-regulation system works because it is powered and driven by a sense of corporate social responsibility amongst the advertising industry."

 Functioning

+Regulatory regimes vary by country and industry and by the degree of their involvement in organisations' actions, for example there are "light-touch" or "proportionate" forms of regulation.
+Regulatory agencies are typically charged with overseeing a defined industry.
+Usually they will have two general tasks: